PHOTO CREDIT: ISTOCK

 The NCLEX-RN exam is an online, computer adaptive exam.
 You may need to travel to a permanent test center in another Canadian province or in the United States to take the exam, as PEI has a temporary test center which only normally operates in February and June each year.
 As of December 2016, candidates can take the NCLEX-RN exam every 45 days within 3 years from the date that the educational requirements have been met.
 There is no limit on the number of attempts.

-You are not permitted to work as a Registered Nurse in PEI until you have passed the NCLEX-RN exam and become registered with CRNPEI.
-You may however be able to find work as a Resident Care Worker (RCW) or Patient Care Worker (PCW) or there may be other employment opportunities available to you.
+You may be eligible for a Registered Nurse Provisional Class registration prior to passing the NCLEX-RN.
 The following is a list of contact numbers and links that may be helpful to you if you are seeking employment prior to becoming registered as a nurse in PEI:

 - There are a number of private long-term care agencies across the province who may be looking to hire care workers.
 Here is a list of locations, agencies and a phone number for each: